Permission to fly in restricted areas

 Currently, the fee is an hourly rate of SEK 1,700.

-The fee is charged regardless of whether the application results in a favorable decision or a rejection.
+The fee is charged regardless of whether the application results in a favourable decision or a rejection.

 Apply for permission to fly in a restricted area